How to make Compost – a Step by Step Guide

 4. Add waste from your kitchen or garden as it builds up

 Keep a container in your kitchen for compostable food waste and scraps.
 I keep mine in a drawer by the sink, so that it is handy to access it when you are preparing food.
-Empty it regularly – we empty ours every couple of days.
+Empty it regularly, depending on how much vegetable waste you create in your cooking, it may need emptying every couple of days.

 5. Continue adding to the compost bin

 Keep adding more compostable materials from the kitchen and garden.

 The contents of the bin will settle and shrink down, as the organic material decomposes.

 6. To speed up the process, mix or turn the compost regularly